bana-ne/viper/README.md

 Once you are inside the viper container, it’s bash shell will be attached to the terminal, and the command prompt will change: “(base) root@5d8bf16cd2cb:/#”

-Use “cd /home” command to direct into the work directory.
+Use `cd /home` command to direct into the work directory.

-Use “source viperDocker_env.sh” to enter the viper conda environment.
+Use `source viperDocker_env.sh` to enter the viper conda environment.

-Then use “cd viper” command to direct to the folder where the viper pipeline runs in
+Then use `cd viper` command to direct to the folder where the viper pipeline runs in

 Make sure you have already changed the metasheet.csv and the config.yaml according to the structure of your data.